 Assess Potential Hazards and Identify Critical Control Points

-Assessing potential hazards and identifying critical control points in the food chain is a fundamental step toward ensuring the safety and quality of food products.
+Assessing potential hazards and identifying critical control points in the food supply chain is a fundamental step toward ensuring the safety and quality of food products.
 This process involves a thorough analysis of the food production process to identify potential hazards and determine the critical control points where risks can be controlled.

-A hazard identification procedure is followed to systematically identify hazards such as biological, chemical, and physical contaminants that can compromise food safety.
+hazard identification procedure is followed to systematically identify hazards such as biological, chemical, and physical contaminants that can compromise food safety.
 Once hazards are identified, a decision-making process is employed to determine the critical control points.

 These are steps in the production process where controls can be implemented to prevent, eliminate, or reduce the identified hazards to an acceptable level.